MOSFET: MOS integrated circuits

 Following the development of clean rooms to reduce contamination to levels never before thought necessary, and of photolithography and the planar process to allow circuits to be made in very few steps, the Si–SiO2 system possessed the technical attractions of low cost of production (on a per circuit basis) and ease of integration.
-Largely because of these two factors, the MOSFET has become the most widely used type of transistor in IET.
+Largely because of these two factors, the MOSFET has become the most widely used type of transistor in the Institution of Engineering and Technology (IET).

-General Microelectronics introduced the first commercial MOS integrated circuit in 1964.
+General Micro-electronics introduced the first commercial MOS integrated circuit in 1964.
 Additionally, the method of coupling two complementary MOSFETs (P-channel and N-channel) into one high/low switch, known as CMOS, means that digital circuits dissipate very little power except when actually switched.

-The earliest microprocessors starting in 1970 were all MOS microprocessors; i.e., fabricated entirely from PMOS logic or fabricated entirely from NMOS logic.
+The earliest microprocessors starting in 1970 were all MOS microprocessors, fabricated entirely from PMOS logic or fabricated entirely from nMOS logic.
 In the 1970s, MOS microprocessors were often contrasted with CMOS microprocessors and bipolar bit-slice processors.

 CMOS circuits

 The MOSFET is used in digital complementary metal–oxide–semiconductor (CMOS) logic, which uses p- and n-channel MOSFETs as building blocks.
 Overheating is a major concern in integrated circuits since ever more transistors are packed into ever smaller chips.
 CMOS logic reduces power consumption because no current flows (ideally), and thus no power is consumed, except when the inputs to logic gates are being switched.
-CMOS accomplishes this current reduction by complementing every nMOSFET with a pMOSFET and connecting both gates and both drains together.
-A high voltage on the gates will cause the nMOSFET to conduct and the pMOSFET not to conduct and a low voltage on the gates causes the reverse.
+CMOS accomplishes this current reduction by complementing every nMOS FET with a pMOS FET and connecting both gates and both drains together.
+A high voltage on the gates will cause the nMOS FET to conduct and the pMOS FET not to conduct and a low voltage on the gates causes the reverse.
 During the switching time as the voltage goes from one state to another, both MOSFETs will conduct briefly.
 This arrangement greatly reduces power consumption and heat generation.